penborter/nba-site/_posts/2025-04-20-turnovers.md

 The only one recorded this year was by Isaac Jones on the Kings, for [taking out Wembanyama](https://videos.nba.com/nba/pbp/media/2024/12/01/0022400313/537/aa222d26-cd7b-7d6c-8204-9e9ee53a2d5c_1280x720.mp4) on the way to a loose ball.

 ## #12 — Inbound Turnover
-Beyond the more typical 5-second violation, the NBA rulebook section on inbounding violations has a few wrinkles that are more interesting.
+Beyond the more typical 5-second violation, the NBA rulebook section on inbounding violations (quoted below) has a few wrinkles that are more interesting.
 These are collected under a category called "inbound turnover".

 If you inbound the ball straight into the hoop, it's a turnover.
 Bad luck, no points.
 Same if you throw it out of bounds without it touching anyone else.
 Unlike a normal out of bounds, the other team gets the ball at the spot of the inbound, not where it went out.
 You can't hand it off, and you can't carry in on yourself.
 And definitely, absolutely make sure that at least one foot is behind the line before you throw the ball.